jadebustos/digital-cv/README.md

 - **EMC (Ampliatel)**: Senior Consultant, Jyly 2011 - July 1014.
 - **Morse (now Logicalis)**: Senior Consultant/Project Leader, May 2006 - July 2011.
 - **IBM (INSA)**: Systems Engineer, August 2004 - May 2006.
+- **University of Salamanca**: Instructor in the special course _Herramientas en GNU/Linux para estudiantes universitarios_.
+2003, 2007, 2008, 2009 and 2010.
 - **Ciencia Exacta Academy**: Differential Geometry private tutor for students of the Physics Degree in the University of Salamanca, and for students in secondary education.
 2003 - 2004.
 - **Eniac Academy**: Teaching Information Technology to Public Administration workers, unemployed and private sector workers.
 2003 -2004.
 - **Private tutor**: _Scientific Programming in C_ for students of the <a href="https://www.upsa.es/" target="_blank">Pontifical University of Salamanca</a> and _C programming_ for students of the <a href="https://www.uned.es/" target="_blank">UNED</a>.
 2001 - 2002.